github/emissary/README.md

 ## Contributing

-Please see our [contributing document](/CONTRIBUTING.md) if you would like to participate!
+Please see our [contributing document](/CONTRIBUTING.md) if you would like to participate.

 ## Getting help